Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/simple_model/simple_model.rst

    For some reason, the |logo| native raster calculator does not work well with output of |saga| Saga or |grass| Grass algorithms.
 Please use the |gdal| :ref:`gdalrastercalculator` for this exercise.
-Instructions are still added, because you may find it more intuitive to use than the GDAL later on in the manual
+Instructions are still added, because you may find it more intuitive to use than the GDAL version later on in the manual.

 #.
 Drag the |gdal|:ref:`gdalrastercalculator` into the view.
 Fill in the dialog
    as follows: